cschneggenburger/group-2-project-2/README.md

 ## Installation

+The production version of this machine learning model lives in the Presentation folder and all files referred to below are housed there as well.

 The project begins with the [scraper.ipynb](Presentation/scraper.ipynb) file using Python's BeautifulSoup library.

 The scraper file requires the following dependencies: